TitaniumHocker/ffov/README.md

 ### Installation

-You can download executable from lates release page or build it with `make.bat` or `Makefile`.
+You can download executable from latest [release page](https://github.com/TitaniumHocker/ffov/releases) or build it with `make.bat` or `Makefile`.

 ### Icons
 Icons from [assets](ffov/assets) directory were taken from this [website](https://iconarchive.com/show/sketchy-icons-by-azuresol/Fallout-icon.html), made by [AzureSol (Matej Mataja)](http://azuresol.deviantart.com) and distributed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.